uwiger/gproc/doc/gproc.md

 ###set_env/5##

 <pre>set_env(Scope::<a href="#type-scope">scope()</a>, App::atom(), Key::atom(), Value::term(), Strategy) -> Value</pre>
 <ul class="definitions"><li><pre>Strategy = [Alternative]</pre></li><li><pre>Alternative = app_env | os_env | {os_env, VAR} | {mnesia, ActivityType, Oid, Pos}</pre></li></ul>

 Updates the cached value as well as underlying environment.

 This function should be exercised with caution, as it affects the larger environment outside gproc.
-This function modifies the cached value, and then proceeds to update the underlying environment (OS environment variable or application environment variable).When the `mnesia` alternative is used, gproc will try to update any existing object, changing only the `Pos` position.
+This function modifies the cached value, and then proceeds to update the underlying environment (OS environment variable or application environment variable).

+When the `mnesia` alternative is used, gproc will try to update any existing object, changing only the `Pos` position.
 If no such object exists, it will create a new object, setting any other attributes (except `Pos` and the key) to `undefined`.<a name="set_value-2"></a>

 ###set_value/2##

 <pre>set_value(Key::<a href="#type-key">key()</a>, Value) -> true</pre>